Smart-Pointer - Constructors

 Derived Type Assignment.

-Assigning derived class pointers to a base class pointer object is quite common feature in C++.
+Assigning derived class pointers to a base class pointer object is quite a common feature in C++.

 Derived Example